Lightning-AI/pytorch-lightning/docs/source/ecosystem/transformers.rst

 3. Customize the backbone, optimizer, or any component within the config

-4. Add any `Lightning supported parameters and optimizations <https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html>`_
+4. Add any :doc:`Lightning supported parameters and optimizations <../common/trainer>`_

 .. code-block:: bash